nirooj56/WAR-app/README.md

 A conceptual new webapp created by using Python Django.
 It is just a idea and i'm working on it.
 More updates will be coming soon.

+## NOTICE
+This project started as a concept and remained one.
+Never got around to completing it.

 ## Contact

 * **Name**: Nirooj Bista